-Vaginal Discharges and Infections Name Discharge Erythema/Itching Associated symptoms Picture (if available) Gonorrhea discharge or discharge may be absent.
-May manifest with Cervix and vulva may be inflamed.
-May have cervical friability (bleeding when the first swab is taken) and/or erythema or edema.
-Dysuria, frequency, abnormal vaginal bleeding, lower abdominal pain, deep dysparenuria, Bartholin gland inflammation, and discharge.
+Vaginal Discharges and Infections Name Discharge Erythema/Itching Associated symptoms Picture (if available) Gonorrhea Often clients will be asymptomatic.
+Thick yellow/green discharge or discharge may be absent.
+May manifest with urethritis, cervicitis, and pelvic inflammatory disease (PID).
+Cervix and vulva may be inflamed.
+May have cervical friability (bleeding when the first swab is taken) and/or Dysuria, frequency, abnormal vaginal bleeding, lower abdominal pain, deep dysparenuria, Bartholin gland inflammation, and discharge.
 If left untreated may result in infertility.

-Chlamydia vary greatly (e.g. may see yellow Hypertrophic, edematous, may have cervical friability and/or erythema or edema.
+Chlamydia vary greatly (e.g. may see yellow erythema or edema.
 Intermenstrual spotting, spotting after intercourse, asymptomatic urethritis, deep dysparenuria, abnormal vaginal bleeding, lower abdominal pain.
 If untreated may result in infertility.
-Gardnerella Scant or moderate discharge.
+Gardnerella moderate discharge.
 May be grey with foul odor.
 Usually no edema or erythema of vulva or vagina.
 Vaginal epithelium may be red, swollen, tender, and the client complains of burning and itching.
 Strong fishy vaginal odor, particularly after intercourse.
 Candidiasis moderate discharge.
 May be thin but usually thick, white, curdy cheese like discharge which is adherent to Mild to severe itching and erythema of labia, thighs, perineum.
 Cervix may be red and edematous.
 Erythema and edema of vulva, vagina or introitus.
 Vagina may have white patches, some which may detach.
 Dysuria, frequency, dysparenunia.
-Trichomoniasis Copious, frotny, grey, green, yellow white or yellow brown discharge, strong foul odor Severe itching of vulva, with or without erythema.
+Trichomoniasis Copious, frothy, grey, green, Severe itching of vulva, with or without erythema.
 Petechiae of cervix and vagina ("strawberry spots").
 The cervix may be inflamed and friable.
-Dysuria and dyspareunia with severe infection. thin watery May have burning or irritation around vagina.
+Dysuria and dyspareunia with severe infection.
+Bacterial Vaginosis Ithin Waterv May have burning or irritation around vagina.
 "Fishy" smelling odor.

 Genital Ulcer Disease Name Discharge Erythema/Itching Associated symptoms Pictures (if available) Syphilis Secondary - Papules covered by gray exudate.
 Syphilitic Chancre (Primary Syphilis) can appear as a single painless, indurated ulcer found on the genitals.
 Most chancres in women develop internally and often go undetected.
 Condyloma Latum (Secondary Syphilis) lesions appear 2 to 12 weeks after infection.
 They are flat, round, or oval. simplex virus Clear watery discharge from early blister-like lesions.
 Usually starts with painful papules followed by vesicles (blisters), ulceration, crusting, and healing.
 The lesions may itch and are usually painful.
 Dysuria, swollen glands in groin, outbreaks vary and can return as often as every month or as rarely as once a year or longer.
 Initial infection is often extensive, whereas recurrent infection is usually confined to a small localized patch on the vulva, perineum, vagina, anus, or cervix.
-Papular Genit al Lesions Name Discharge Erythema/Itching Pictures (if available) Genital warts (caused by certain types of HPV.
-Other HPV types cause abnormal cervical changes) NIL Warts may be round, flat or raised painless small, cauliflower-like bumps.
+Papular Genit al Lesions Name Discharge Erythema/Itching Associated symptoms Pictures (if available) Genital warts (caused by certain types of HPV.
+Other HPV types cause abnormal cervical changes) NIL Cauliflower-like bumps.
 They are generally flesh-colored, whitish pink to reddish brown, soft growths.
-Warts may be single or in clusters.
-The client may present with a lump in vulva area before the wart actually appears.
+Warts may The client may present with a lump in vulva area before the wart actually appears.
 May spread to urethra, vagina, cervix, or anus area.